 FAST and FASTING

-It has taken quite a long time, about 45 years to realize that fasting actually should have been taught a long time ago, but it is never too late to commence a new Catholic life.
+It has taken us quite a long time, about 45 years to realize that fasting should have been taught to us a long time ago.
+But, it is never too late to commence a new Catholic life.
+To build a tradition for our families.

-Starting with the idea that "I" actually do not know anything about it, to try to accomplish four fasting periods during a year.
-And, we do have learnt a lot about it, and ourselves since 2020.
+Our own aim, is to try to accomplish four fasting periods during a year.
+It becomes our own experience, and we have learnt a lot since 2020.

 Fasting and abstinence are two seperate obligations where the abstinens is to refrain from something.
 It is a wonderful historical practise where you also have to trial your disciplines.
 It was also important to make a point early on, that Fasting is not a diet because there must be a spiritual touch to the activity.
 Then in due time, we also realized that the abstinence or the fasting are not only focusing on food.